-But would the US government really turn to a 1933-style grab again?
+But would it really do a 1933-style grab again?

 More Likely Than Outright Confiscation

 Today, only a tiny fraction of the U.S. population owns gold.
 Heck, I’d bet most Americans have never even seen a gold coin, much less appreciate its value.

 This wasn’t the case in 1933, when the U.S. was still on a variation of the gold standard.
 That’s why the government probably won’t repeat the 1933 rip-off.
 It’s simply not worth the effort.

 If the government wants to confiscate wealth, it’s far more likely to go for the easy option… steadily debasing the currency by printing money.
 It’s a stealthy way to confiscate from savers.

 That doesn’t mean gold owners are in the clear.

 I think the government will try a new scam: taxing windfall profits on gold.
 This would make it much easier for the government to accomplish something similar to its 1933 heist.